Why would an SEO limit themselves to some keywords, when all keywords are available?

 - Allows for team communication and collaboration directly on the platform

-- Seamlessly blends data from hundreds of sources.
-In fact, the amount of data sources available to connect is cited as the reason Domo has been able to gain traction on Tableau in the BI market
+- Seamlessly blends data from hundreds of sources, the reason Domo has been able to gain traction on Tableau

-- 1-Click Apps are pre-built connectors that allow users to upload data without relying on IT
+- Offer 1-Click Apps: pre-built connectors that allow users to upload data without relying on IT

-- As a cloud-based solution, Domo’s implementation tends to be shorter than on-prem solutions like the ones some Tableau users have
+- As a cloud-based solution, implementation tends to be shorter than on-prem solutions like some Tableau

-- Domo users report some difficulty in configuring connectors from different sources at once
+- Can be difficult to configure connectors from different sources all at once

 The bottom line